eMahtab/design-location-based-service/README.md

 All the read traffic can directly go to any of the read replicas.

-# Table Scan - To find the nearby businesses/places within the radius of user (e.g. 500 meter or 1000 meter)
+# Naive Approach : Table Scan - To find the nearby businesses/places within the radius of user (e.g. 500 meter or 1000 meter) : O(n) operation

 ```sql
 SELECT business_id, latitude, longitude